 Quickly pulling over, I watched a family of sea otters put on a show just for me, diving into some culverts and retrieving food and old cans etc.

 I continued my journey southwards on Highway #1, motoring on straight through Monterey and Carmel and onwards to arguably one of the great drives of the world – the Cabrillo Highway to Big Sur.
 I’ve driven this stretch of road several times “in the olden days” when QF only flew to SFO (aaah, the days of QF3 and QF4) and I had to get to LA, but have always done this stretch of road in the morning or midday.

-For anyone considering this road trip, our member recommends travelling from north to south.
+For anyone considering a road trip on the US west coast, our member recommends travelling from north to south.
 The reason for this, according to our member, is that you won’t need to cross the road every time you pull over to take a picture.
 With amazing views and frequent lookout points, it seems that there are many photo opportunities to be had.